bmswens/openGardener/README.md

 cd openGardener
 ```

-Modify the HOST setting in webapp.py to match the IP and port that you wish to host on.
+Modify the HOST setting in webapp.py to match the IP and port that you wish to host on, or set the HOST and PORT
+environment variables.
 You may keep it as localhost if you only plan to access it locally, or are going to enable port forwarding.

 ```